wxWidgets/website/README.md

 ```

 This will create the post file, and fill in all necessary YAML front matter.
 Then simply write your post in Markdown after the `---` marker.

-By default, the
-script will enable comments on your post.
-If this isn't desired, find `comments`
+By default, the script will enable comments on your post.
+If this isn't desired,
-in the YAML front matter, and change it from `true` to `false`.
+find `comments` in the YAML front matter, and change it from `true` to `false`.

+Also by default, new posts will be promoted on the home page.
+If this isn't
+desired, add `promoted: false` in the YAML front matter.

 For the blog posts, just use `./new_blog` instead of `new_post`, otherwise the
 behaviour is exactly the same.